tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </from>
 <clip {% include citation for=page.cite.clips.star_wars_7 %}>

-\[Clip posturized to avoid copyright.
-Onscreen:] "Disney wasn't too pleased with me using this scene so I had to mess with it a bit."
+<u>[Clip posturized to avoid copyright.
+Onscreen:] "Disney wasn't too pleased with me using this scene so I had to mess with it a bit."</u>

 Poe: (in the distance) "It's so good to see you."